LaksCastro/ethereal-color/README.md

 // End: rgb(255, 255, 255)
 ```

 ### 1. Create a Palette object
+A Palette object is used to reference a range of colors, that is, where a certain range begins, and where it ends
 ```js
 // Way 1 - Using defaut range: 40
 const color = Color("rgb(150, 150, 150)");